-For water systems (animals and plants who live in the water or along riverbanks), the RESRAD Biota model performs a combined water-plus-sediment evaluation.
-SRS performed initial (Level 1) screenings in 2019 using radionuclide concentration data from SRS's 14 onsite, co-located stream and sediment sampling locations.
+For water systems (animals and plants that live in the water or along riverbanks), the RESRAD Biota model performs a combined water-plus-sediment evaluation.
+SRS performed initial (Level 1) and Level 2 screenings in 2020 using radionuclide concentration data from SRS's 14 onsite, colocated stream and sediment sampling locations.
 A sum of the fractions less than 1.0 indicates the sampling site has passed its initial pathway screening, which means that the sampling site did not exceed its biota dose rate limits, and SRS does not have to assess the location further.
-All SRS aquatic system locations passed the Level 1 screening and did not require further assessment.
+All SRS aquatic system locations passed the Level 1 and Level 2 screenings and did not require further assessment.

 To evaluate land-based systems, SRS performed initial (Level 1) screenings using concentration data from the five onsite radiological soil sampling locations.
 Typically, SRS collects and analyzes only one soil sample per year from each location.
-For 2019, all land-based locations passed their initial Level 1 pathway screenings.
+For 2020, all land-based locations passed their initial Level 1 pathway screenings.